clj-kondo/hooks-workshop-clojured-2022/part-1/README.md

 ## Exercise 2

-Remove the configuration of exercise one and use `:lint-as` instead.
+Remove the configuration of exercise 1 and use `:lint-as` instead.

-Notice that real unresolved symbols and unused bindings will be reported now.
+Notice that there will be no false positives and real issues like unresolved symbols and unused bindings will be reported correctly!